Communal dancefloor energy at one of

 Which objects are forbidden at the festival?

-We have a zero-tolerance policy towards violence and intimidating behaviour, discrimination and sexual intimidation.
+Mutual respect for each other and respect for the environment are essential for our festival.
+That's why we have a zero-tolerance policy towards violence and intimidating behaviour, discrimination and sexual intimidation.
 Weapons, knives, glass, spray cans, regular cans, fireworks and umbrellas are not permitted.

 The festival manager always has the last word in a discussion.
 Use common sense and do not put others in danger.